jihghong/demo-driven/README.md

 - Generates `.html` and `.txt.old` files when behavior changes
 - Accept new behavior only when explicitly reviewed
 - Drive development through exploratory demo scripts
-- Persist preferred demo directory in `.ddrun_dir`
+- Persist preferred demo directory in `.dddir`
+- Includes `ddnbo`, a tool for checking and fixing notebook outputs to match actual execution

 ---